Kong/docs.konghq.com/app/kong-ingress-controller/1.0.x/concepts/k4k8s-with-kong-enterprise.md

+---
-# Kong for Kubernetes with Kong Enterprise
+title: Kong for Kubernetes with Kong Enterprise
+---

 Kong for Kubernetes is a Kubernetes Ingress Controller built on top of Open-Source Kong Gateway.